rclone/rclone/docs/content/commands/rclone_md5sum.md

 Produces an md5sum file for all the objects in the path.
 This is in the same format as the standard md5sum tool produces.

+By default, the hash is requested from the remote.
+If MD5 is not supported by the remote, no hash will be returned.
+With the download flag, the file will be downloaded from the remote and hashed locally enabling MD5 for any remote.

 ```
 rclone md5sum remote:path [flags]